-In Figure 2:
+470 In Figure 2:

-- (a) represents an initial condition where the masking noise though audible does not have a masking effect.
-Low masking levels (up to 10 dB above the initial masking level) are typical for this condition.
-Both tone and masking noise are heard in the non-test ear. - (b) represents direct peripheral masking where the threshold of the non-test ear is being raised by the presence of the noise but not enough to prevent it from detecting tones more easily than the test ear.
-Again, both tone and masking noise are heard in the non-test ear.
-Note that the slope of this part of the function is always approximately 1 dB per dB (i.e. approximately 45 degrees assuming the recommended chart with aspect ratio 1:1).
-In cases where this 1 dB per dB slope continues to the audiometer's tonal or masking maximum output limit, the true test ear threshold has not been found and the appropriate audiometric symbol with a downward pointing arrow should be drawn on the audiogram at the last employed (highest) pure-tone intensity (see Figure 6 below).
+471 (a) represents an initial condition where the masking noise though audible does not

+475 (b) represents direct peripheral masking where the threshold of the non-test ear is 476 being raised by the presence of the noise but not enough to prevent it from 477 detecting tones more easily than the test ear.
+Again, both tone and masking noise 478 are heard in the non-test ear.
+Note that the slope of this part of the function is 479 always approximately 1 dB per dB (i.e. approximately 45 degrees assuming the 480 recommended chart with aspect ratio 1:1).
+In cases where this 1 dB per dB slope 481 continues to the audiometer's tonal or masking maximum output limit, the true test 482 ear threshold has not been found and the appropriate audiometric symbol with a 483 downward pointing arrow should be drawn on the audiogram at the last employed 484 (highest) pure-tone intensity (see Figure 6 below).

-(c) represents the true threshold of the test ear (40 dB HL in this example).
-At these levels the masking noise has raised the threshold of the non-test ear to the extent that the intensity of the test tone is sufficient to be just audible in this test ear.
-Note that the function is horizontal at this point: the plateau.
-At the start of the plateau the subject may hear the tones in the test ear for the first time or may hear the tones centrally and will sometimes report this to the tester.
-At higher masking intensities, the subject should hear the tone and masking noise in the ears to which they are being presented.
-The maximum level of masking required to define the plateau could be recorded for training or audit purposes (e.g. in Figure 2 this is 95 dB EML).
+485 (c) represents the true threshold of the test ear (40 dB HL in this example).
+At these 486 levels the masking noise has raised the threshold of the non-test ear to the extent 487 that the intensity of the test tone is sufficient to be just audible in this test ear.
+Note 488 that the function is horizontal at this point: the plateau.
+At the start of the plateau 489 the subject may hear the tones in the test ear for the first time or may hear the 490 tones centrally and will sometimes report this to the tester.
+At higher masking 491 intensities, the subject should hear the tone and masking noise in the ears to which 492 they are being presented.
+The maximum level of masking required to define the 493 plateau could be recorded for training or audit purposes (e.g. in Figure 2 this is 95 dB 494 EML).